Chocolate Cake Recipes | 8 Classic Homemade Chocolate Cakes

 Bake 1 to 1 1/4 hours at 325°F, until top is light brown.

-Remove from pan, pull off paper, and cool several hours.
+Remove from pan, peel off paper, and cool several hours before slicing.

 Chocolate Chip Cake